 Only a small window exists through which to access the slot.
 Climb through the opening and around the boulders lodged in the entryway.
 It’s hard to believe this is way, but it is.
 Beyond the boulders, the canyon is clear but only a few feet wide with numerous elegant bends and sharp curves.

 The second slot comes just a tenth of a mile farther.
-There is no hidden entrance this time, just look for the next obvious departure on the south wall.
+The entrance is not hidden this time, just look for the next obvious departure on the south wall.
 Slot two is about three times longer than the first, but without the dramatic dark passages.
 What the canyon does have is an archway carved out by the floodwaters that created these canyons.
 Past the arch, the canyon widens dramatically before narrowing again.
-There are about ten pour-overs of a few feet in height to climb up, leading to a 12-foot dry falls that prevents non-climbers from continuing.
+The canyon has about ten pour-overs of a few feet in height to climb up, leading to a 12-foot dry falls that prevents non-climbers from continuing.

 The third slot is a quarter mile past the second, but its explore-ability has been diminished by heavy rains that swept gravel down the canyon in the spring of 2010.
 A large boulder not far from the start of the canyon halts hiker’s advancement.
-Previously, one could crawl through a space around the base of the rock, but there is too much gravel deposited there now to continue that way.
+Previously, one could crawl through a space around the base of the rock, but too much gravel has deposited there now to continue that way.
 It would be possibly to chimney up the side of the chokestone, but descending the other side might prove challenging, and this would not be good place to break a leg.
-There is a fine arch just beyond the entrance to the third slot, so it is still worth venturing in to the chokestone.
+A fine arch is just beyond the entrance to the third slot, so it is still worth venturing in to the chokestone.

 The walk down over the lose gravel takes far less time than the ascent.
 In this direction you are also treated to a nice view of Telescope Peak.
 A hike up the neighboring Willow Canyon begins from the north end of the trailhead parking lot for those with additional time and energy.